MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationClassAssignmentSetting.md

 Only teachers can update these settings.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaEducationClassAssignmentSetting](/powershell/module/Microsoft.Graph.Beta.Education/Update-MgBetaEducationClassAssignmentSetting?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)